arduino/docs-content/content/micropython/01.basics/02.board-installation/board-installation.md

 ## Nano ESP32

-Software requried:
+Software required:
 - MicroPython Firmware
 - [esptool.py](https://github.com/espressif/esptool) installed
 - [Python](https://www.python.org) installed on your computer
 ​
-First prepare the board for a new firmare upload by shorting the B1 pin to GND and pressing the reset button.
+First prepare the board for a new firmware upload by shorting the B1 pin to GND and pressing the reset button.

 Then run the following esptool command to erase the flash, replace `{port-name}` the name of the port your board is connected to:
 ​